teracow/googliser/README.md

 How many parallel image downloads?
 Default is 64.
 Maximum is 512.

 `-q` or `--quiet`
-Suppress standard display output.
-Error messages are still shown.
+Suppress stdout. stderr is still shown.

 `--random`
 Download a single random image.
 Use `-n --number` to set the size of the image pool to pick a random image from.